 Make your car lighter to cut down fuel consumption

-Further savings can be made by not filling your tank up, as the extra weight you’re carrying around will burn more fuel; consider filling it up just halfway instead.
+Further savings can be made by not filling your tank right up, as the extra weight you’re carrying around will burn more fuel; so consider filling instead.

 However, this can be a balancing act; bear in mind that the more petrol you put in at a time, the fewer trips you need to make to the petrol station.
 Try to keep an eye on your fuel so that once it starts to approach empty, you stop at a petrol station en route, rather than waiting until you're running on fumes and having to go out of your way to fill up quickly.